freewili/freewili_webdocs/docs/io-app/scripting-with-wasm.md

 * From the commandline, you use the `freewili` Python library to execute the script: `fwi-serial -w leds.wasm`
 * From the serial terminal interface, you can select `w` to run a script, then type `leds.wasm` and hit enter

-## Troubleshooting
+## Common Issues Targeting FREE-WILi (Troubleshooting)

-* A good tool for troubleshooting WASM files is the WebAssembly Explorer.
+Many tools compile binaries that use too  many memory pages.
+FREE-WILi only supports 2 (128Kb).
+Ensure that the stack size of your binary is limited in this way.
+Please see the github examples for the necessary command line switches need to do this.

-import Card from '@site/src/components/Card';
+A good tool for troubleshooting WASM files is the WebAssembly Explorer.

 <Card
   title="WebAssembly Code Explorer"